-Here's how to successfully sell life and health insurance.
+Here's how to successfully sell Individual Health, Group Benefits, and Senior insurance.

-From practicing the best sales techniques to researching how to sell life and health insurance successfully, you probably spend a fair amount of time trying to hone your sales pitch.
+From practicing the best sales techniques to researching how to sell individual health, group benefits, and senior insurance successfully, you probably spend a fair amount of time trying to hone your sales pitch.

 One of the most valuable assets out there for sales-pitch success is Andy Raskin’s blog: “The Greatest Sales Deck I’ve Ever Seen,” which features his findings on a powerful sales deck created by Zuora.

 Read on as we analyze his five key takeaways (+ one of our exclusive insights) and how you can use them to improve your current sales process.

 1. “Name a Big, Relevant Change in the World”

 Human beings are naturally self-centered–it’s how we’ve been able to survive and thrive for generations.
 With that said, you must keep in mind that your prospects care the most about their problems, not you, your company, or your product.